Abdalla-Eldoumani/snake-game/README.md

 - Eating food increases score and snake length
 - Game terminates on wall collision or self-intersection
 - Direction changes are queued and processed at next game tick
+- High scores are automatically saved to `file.txt` when beaten
+- "NEW RECORD" message displays for record-breaking scores

 ## Performance Characteristics